jariast/obsidian-notes/React/Ultimate React/React Patterns/Compound Components.md

 }
 ```

-Each children can access the overall state of the component by reading the `ToggleContext`.
+Each children can access the overall state of the component by reading the `ToggleContext` [[Hooks#useContext | useContext]].
 For that we can use a custom hook `useToggle`:

 ```js
 const useToggle = () => {